6 Summer Activities to Boost Your Career

 Another way to get work experience is to do community service or volunteer work, such as helping out at a local hospital, food bank, non-profit or other charitable organization, or working for a cause that you are passionate about.
 Doing community service or volunteer work is a great way to help others in need and at the same time build your resume and learn important and transferable skills, such as the ability to work on a team, problem solve and prioritize, and build compassion and interpersonal skills.

 4. Learn a New Skill

 The summer is a great time to learn a new skill, such as a foreign language, musical instrument, coding, website design, or software development.
 You are likely to have more free time to devote to learning without a full course load to think about.
 The summer might also be a good time to take an online or in-person course that your college does not offer, or that builds on an existing skill, fills in any gaps, or is outside your field or industry of interest.
-Employers are likely to be impressed when they see – under the skills section of your resume – that you have skills that align with the position they are looking to fill but also may look favorably on multi-dimensional candidates who also have skills and talents outside of the classroom.
+Employers are likely to be impressed when they see – under the skills section of your resume – that you have skills that align with the position they are looking to fill, but they also may look favorably on multi-dimensional candidates who also have skills and talents outside of the classroom.
 The internet has a variety of online courses, training modules, videos, articles, and apps that can teach you valuable skills to add to your resume and make you more marketable.